ericson949/vite-react-msw-vitest/README.md

 ## Installation and launch
 ```
 yarn
-yarn vitest //for launch test
+yarn test //for launch test
 yarn run dev // for run app
 ```